Abrar0204/Kirukals/Readme.md

 -   [x] Create Lobby System.
 -   [x] Implement Chatting functionality.
 -   [ ] Implement HTML canvas so the players can draw.
--   [ ] Implenet WebRTC p2p connection between players.
+-   [ ] Use WebRTC to create p2p connection between players.
 -   [ ] Stream canvas to players.
 -   [ ] Implement turn based system so each player has a chance to draw.
 -   [ ] Implement Resopsiveness so that players can play in mobile.